Mommy Minaj: Nicki Revealed She Had A Liddo Baby BOY & Sparked Hilarious Memes

-WELP, Nicki is officially the mother of a son after years of calling b*tches her son in an adorable plot twist that sent the internet spiraling into swoonlivion.
+WELP, Nicki is officially the mother of a son after years of calling b*tches her son in an adorable plot twist that sent the internet spiraling into swoon-livion.

 The “Chun-Li” rapper welcomed her precious bundle of joy with oft-dragged husband Kenneth Petty in a pleasantly surprising event that kicked off October with a bang.